 |250ft||North America||743.8 mi|

-The St. Lawrence River is a river that flows from the Great Lakes in the United States to the Atlantic Ocean.
+The St. Lawrence River is a river that flows from the Great Lakes to the Atlantic Ocean.
 This river flows northeast from Lake Ontario, forming a border between the U.S. and Canada, and has a mouth at the Gulf of St. Lawrence.
 The river is an important waterway for commercial purposes, and it has been the site of battles throughout history.

 The Yellow River is one of the longest rivers in the entire world, and it’s known as one of the most important waterways in China.
 The abundance provided by this river allowed China’s civilization to flourish.
 Many hydroelectric dams have been built along the length of this river, and they help supply a tremendous amount of power to the nation.

 From a historical and modern-day standpoint, this river is very significant as well as very deep, with a portion of the river measuring 262ft in depth!

 The Mekong River is a very long body of water that flows through Laos, China, Myanmar, Thailand, Cambodia, and Vietnam.
 Eventually, the river lets out in the Mekong Delta in the South China Sea of the Pacific Ocean.

 This river supports millions of humans in rural areas as well as cities throughout its course.
 The Mekong River is also renowned for its diverse wildlife.
 The deep waters of this river are home to some very large fauna.
 Check out the biggest fish in the Mekong River.